Skip to content

 DMAD Homepage banner

-Data Makes a Difference - making the best use of data helps to improve services to our citizens
+Making the best use of data helps to improve services to our citizens

 Data underpins everything that we do as a council - it supports both our policy and operational decision making and can help to improve lives and save costs.